jackmerrill/maatt.fr/content/blog/a-hole-in-exchange.md

 +++
-title: "A hole in Exchange: a bug that is still yet to be fixed by IT"
-slug: a-hole-in-exchange
-date: "2021-05-20"
-description: "As a student, it's not uncommon to write to my teachers.
-I found out that there was a pretty large hole in the security of this, however."
+title = "A hole in Exchange: a bug that is still yet to be fixed by IT" slug = a-hole-in-exchange date = "2021-05-20" description = "As a student, it's not uncommon to write to my teachers.
+I found out that there was a pretty large hole in the security of this, however." tag = "Education" class = "bg-education"
-tag: "Education"
-class: "bg-education"
 +++

 **Note:** This story was originally posted on my Instagram on 6 May, 2021.